 Clients may register for and receive commodities at Fishline each time they shop, in addition to shopping in the Market.

-Clients who are homebound, or temporarily unable to come to the Market, may sign up for Home Delivery.
+Clients who are homebound, or temporarily unable to come to the Market, may sign up for Home Delivery if spots are available.
 Once approved by client services they will receive pre-bagged groceries to their home..

 No Permanent Address/Homeless

 Clients who are homeless, may shop at Fishline in the Market.
 Plus they are eligible for a selection of groceries and personal care items specifically purchased for clients who may be living in a tent or car.